Global Affiliate Orders Soar in Q4

 Consumers love content

-With people in lockdown worldwide, 2020 saw content publishers work with brands to replace the lack of in-store experience.
+With people worldwide in lockdown, 2020 saw content publishers work with brands to replace the lack of in-store experience.
 Across our global networks, 2021 saw this trend continue with the content vertical experiencing double-digit growth (triple in Germany at 131% YoY!).

 This shift in behaviour and the demand for content consumption have led media houses and content partners to further monetise their offering.
 Publishers in the content space have now integrated shoppable content tools that enable consumers to transact at the point of inspiration directly.
 Additionally, influencers are monetising live streaming activity as a new way to showcase brands products or services.